Book Review: “I Felt Myself Slipping” by Ray Nadine

 Review:

 After becoming a fan of graphic novels such as Check, Please!
-I’ve been trying to delete more sports themed stories.
+I’ve been trying to delve into more sports themed stories.
 I Felt Myself Slipping not only focuses on the sport of gymnastics which is one of my favorite Olympics sports to watch during the games, so I was immediately interested in the story.
 The story follows two gymnasts from different backgrounds who meet and discover that they have a lot in common.
 Their new friendship will be put to the test, however, as they enter a competition at the U.S. Classic gymnastics event.

 Nadine created this novel because of a lack of gymnastics novels and wanted to see more representation of stories in a sport they competed in.
 I appreciated how the graphic novel showcases the beauty of sport and many of the challenges (physical and mental) that each gymnast has.
 Though minimal in color scheme I didn’t feel it took away from the story but rather let the reader focus more on the overall narrative and relationships in the story.
 The artwork scenes where they would break down the moves of routines were the coolest!